openmobilityfoundation/mobility-data-specification/policy/README.md

 ## Compliance

 A Compliance API will be described in a separate MDS specification.
-In brief, it will take as inputs the MDS Agency data stream, the MDS geography data, and these MDS Policy objects and emit Compliance objects.
+In brief, it will take as inputs the a snapshot of the MDS status at a particular time, the MDS geography data, and these MDS Policy objects and emit Compliance JSON measurements.
+MDS status can be generated from either Provider or Agency data.
 This work is in draft form but is closely informed by this Policy specification.